-A. The Victim's Compensation Government Claims Board is a state agency that exists to serve victims of crime.
+A. The Victim's Compensation and Government Claims Board is a state agency that exists to serve victims of crime.
+Their Victim Compensation Program (CalVCP) provides assistance, financially, to victims of violent crime.
 It is not part of the California Department of Corrections and Rehabilitation.

 Q. Why does the Victim's Compensation Government Claims Board collect fine money?

-A. The Victim's Compensation Government Claims Board collects fine money to aid victims of violent crimes.
-These victims are most often women and children from low income neighborhoods.
-The money collected by the Board usually goes directly to the people and organizations helping these victims, for example, dentists, psychologists, domestic violence centers, and funeral homes.
+A. The Victims Compensation and Government Claims Board collects fine money to aid victims of violent crimes.
+The money collected by the Board usually goes directly to the people and organizations helping victims, for example, dentists, psychologists, domestic violence centers, and funeral homes.

-A. The California Department of Corrections and Rehabilitation automatically collects 50 percent of prison wages or other money deposited into your trust account to pay your restitution.
-The Department will always collect money to pay direct orders before collecting money to pay for restitution fines.
+A. The California Department of Corrections and Rehabilitation (CDCR) automatically collects 50 percent of prison wages or other money deposited into your trust account to pay your restitution.
+The CDCR will always collect money to pay direct orders before collecting money to pay for restitution fines.